This post is all about a homeschool mom’s cleaning routine.

 • Pinterest

-Morning
+Morning Cleaning Routine

 Unload Dishwasher

-Start Laundry
+Start a Load of Laundry

 Everybody does their own laundry on their assigned laundry day.
-This includes washing their sheets/bedding.
+This includes washing sheets/bedding.
 I do the household laundry, like towels, once a week, but other than that everyone does their own laundry.

-Afternoon
+Afternoon Cleaning Routine

 Switch Laundry